Seanico25/road_requests_exercise/Svsonnia_collections.md

 The *page header* consists of the **name of the organization** in large bold font.
 There is also a **search-box** where a user can query several broad preset categories which are displayed in a dropdown menu.
 Finally, to the far left of the header is a **menu of services**.

 ### Top Section of the Web Page
 In the top section of the page, the content consist of images and associated text which are displayed horizontaly.
 A right and left arrow, enables the user to scroll right or left to select a collection.
+For each collection the image displayed are small but clean and clear.
+A user can access information on a collection by selecting the image/text displayed which directs them o additional images and reading resources for the specified collection.